 Alter the Legs of Pants or Jeans For a Perfect Fit

 When I was in in junior high and high school, I hated wearing pants with any sort of flare in the leg.
 Unfortunately, since my mom was the one buying my school clothes, I had to wear what she chose.
 I did find a way to get around it… I figured out how to taper pants legs and started altering them into something I liked, that is, until my grandma noticed and made mention of the seam (I sewed it by hand).
 My mom was not happy!

 So I have this pair of pants that are the pull-on type with stretch and the hem flares out a little too much for my liking.
-I decided to taper the legs to a more “skinny” fit.
+I decided to take in the legs of the pants for a more “skinny” fit.
 They will look a whole lot better with a tapered hem since they are too short and hit me at about the ankle.
-This method works best for pants with a plain seam on each side of the legs.
+This method works best for tapering pants with a plain seam on each side of the legs.

 - Seam ripper (<– affiliate link!)

 - Marking pen or pencil, or tailor’s chalk (<– affiliate link!)

 - Thread to match the pants

 Start by trying on the pants and determining how much of a taper you would like.
 If a lot of fabric will be removed, both the inseam and outseam will have to be tapered otherwise the new seam will not blend smoothly into the old one.
 I placed pins at the hem on the inseam and outseam, then placed safety pins at the knees where I wanted the tapers to stop.

 Next, make note of the amount of material to remove from each side of the hem and transfer the safety pins to the inside of the seam.
 Remove the existing seam with the seam ripper.